 Another branch was found at Letwell in the West Riding of Yorkshire.
 "The family seat of the Knights, here, an ancient house, was taken down by the late Mr. Gally Knight when he removed his residence, a few years since, to the mansion at Firbeck; but the offices, with the gardens and pleasure-grounds, in the latter of which is an extensive lake, are still remaining."

-Important Dates for the Knite family
+Early History of the Knite family

 This web page shows only a small excerpt of our Knite research.
 Another 77 words (6 lines of text) covering the years 1182, 1606, 1605, 1612, 1683, 1660, 1718, 1619, 1691, 1660, 1673 and 1686 are included under the topic Early Knite History in all our PDF Extended History products and printed products wherever possible.